andyman1222/better-youtube-CSS/README.md

 Root of the repo contains all the .css files needed to change the look:

-* universal.css: this is my own personal preference, of removing rounded corners across all websites.
+* **universal.css**: this is my own personal preference, of removing rounded corners across all websites.
 You can apply the css to youtube specifically, or to all websites like I do, or ignore it, it's your choice

-* dark theme.css: contains color changes to make a true black (often called OLED) theme across the platform
+* **dark theme.css**: contains color changes to make a true black (often called OLED) theme across the platform

-* better player.css: contains the adjustments made to the video player
+* **better player.css**: contains the adjustments made to the video player

 ## Goals of these changes